 This program is designed for working senior-level executives who desire to continue in their careers while earning a doctorate.
-Our executive students generally have more than ten years of significant work experience, seven years of management experience, and a relevant advanced degree, such as an MBA or MS. Prospective students must also exhibit excellent communication skills in the English language and demonstrate high potential for applied research skills.
+Our executive students generally have more than ten years of significant work experience, seven years of executive experience, and a relevant advanced degree, such as an MBA or MS. Prospective students must also exhibit excellent communication skills in the English language and demonstrate high potential for applied research skills.
 A comprehensive understanding of the functional areas of business, including accounting, finance, marketing, human resources management, corporate and competitive strategy, information systems, and operations management is also expected.

 The DPS and the PhD are different degrees targeted toward different audiences.
 The Zicklin DPS in Business program degree is designed for executives with extensive business and administrative experience who are faced with many complex business problems and seek sound research methods for resolving those issues while still maintaining their job in industry.
 Alternatively, the Zicklin PhD student in Business is engaged in full-time research and teaching in preparation for a full-time position in academia.
 The DPS program is designed to be completed within 3 years, while the latter more often takes 4 to 6 years.

 Our program is delivered in an executive format that is specifically designed to meet the needs of high-level executives who want to pursue advanced graduate education while they are working.
 Face-to-face classes are held on three 4-day residencies for each of four semesters, and all administrative details, including course registration, classroom materials, and meals, are handled through the program for our students.
 Students in the third year of the program work on their dissertations and don’t have regular face-to-face classes.